- How Much Should I Have in My 401(k) at 30?

 - Your Retirement Portfolio Needs More International Exposure

-For most Americans, investing for retirement is a long-term practice that occurs over the course of many decades.
-It requires looking beyond the daily ups and downs of the stock market, remaining disciplined in the face of economic volatility and adopting a long-term focus — and possibly one that looks beyond U.S. borders.
-While U.S.… read more…
+For most Americans, investing for retirement in 2026 remains a long-term practice unfolding over many decades.
+It requires looking beyond the daily ups and downs of the stock market, remaining disciplined amid economic volatility and adopting a long-term focus – and possibly one that looks beyond U.S. borders.
+While U.S. equities have historically outperformed international… read more…

 - How to Retire at 58: Step-by-Step Plan

-Retire at 58, and you may be looking at a retirement that lasts four decades or more.
+Retire at 58, and you may have a retirement lasting four decades or more.
 Planning for that span of time means accounting for inflation and healthcare costs before Medicare.
 You’ll also face a delay in Social Security benefits.
-Meanwhile, consider how early withdrawals from retirement accounts are taxed and whether your savings… read more…
+Meanwhile, consider how early withdrawals from retirement accounts are taxed and whether your savings can sustain growing… read more…

 - How to Retire at 70: Step-by-Step Plan

-While many people dream of retiring as soon as possible, others love their jobs and want to work as long as possible.
-Older workers who want to retire at 70 have multiple advantages over others who retire earlier.
-If you’re still working past the traditional retirement age or are considering it, there are a handful… read more…
+While many people dream of retiring as soon as possible, others love their jobs and want to keep working.
+Workers who want to retire at 70 have multiple advantages over others who retire earlier.
+If you’re still working past the traditional retirement age, or just considering it, there are a handful of steps you should… read more…

 - How to Retire at 64: Step-by-Step Plan